Software bloat: Software inefficiency

-Software developers involved in the industry during the 1970s had severe limitations on disk space and memory.
+Software developers involved in the industry during the 1970s had severe limitations on processing power, disk space and memory.
 Every byte and clock cycle was taken into account, and much work went into fitting the programs into available resources.
 Achieving this efficiency was one of the highest values of computer programmers, and the best programs were often called "elegant", a term used by mathematicians to describe a proof which is tidy, parsimonious and powerful.

 By the 21st century, the situation had reversed.
 Resources were perceived as cheap, and rapidity of coding and headline features for marketing seen as priorities.
 In part, this is because technological advances have since increased processing capacity and storage density by orders of magnitude, while reducing the relative costs by similar orders of magnitude (see Moore's law).
 Additionally, the spread of computers through all levels of business and home life has produced a software industry many times larger than it was in the 1970s.
 Programs are now usually churned out by teams, directed by committees in software development studios (also known as software houses or software factories) where each programmer works on only a part of the whole, on one or more subroutines.

 Finally, software development tools and approaches often result in changes throughout a program to accommodate each feature, leading to a large-scale inclusion of code which affects the main operation of the software, and is required in order to support functions that themselves may be only rarely used.
 In particular, the advances in resources available have led to tools which allow easier development of code, again with less priority given to end efficiency.